aniskop/ssh-themes/README.md

 ```

 With a text editor in the .reg file change "WinSSHTerm" to "My_Session", save changes and double-click the .reg file to import it to the Windows registry.
 From now the color theme will be used for the specified PuTTY session.

+# Hints on checking colors

+No matter whether you are creating your own color theme or using one of these, here are some hints to check how color theme looks like:
+* Launch `print-colors.sh` &ndash; it prints current colors and their meaning.
+* Launch `mc` (Midnight Commander) and see how colors look in:
+  * main window background,
+  * menu,
+  * search dialogs.
+* Launch `vim` and search for a text.
+Check wheter cursor is visible on the search hit background. `vim` uses Color12 (yellow) for search hit &ndash; so make sure your Color5 (cursor color) is not the same.